 And the girl is Ann Blyth.

 When he first meets her, he doesn't recognize her as his assignment.
-She is dressed in tennis short, a tee shirt that says "KILLER", big sun glasses and a ball cap.
+She is dressed in tennis shorts, a tee shirt that says "KILLER", big sun glasses and a ball cap.
 She tells him right away that he is a very attractive man.
 He basically tells her, go away kid.
 But once he realizes it's her, he starts the seduction - except that she has already fallen for him, and wants him all to herself.

 Her scene at the party is brilliant.
 She is socially correct, doesn't want to intrude, remembers all the guests names, and speaks quite freely about love at first sight, "youth calling to youth", and her attraction to Cowl's son.